dynac-source/dynac-source/README.md

 - 👀 Please feel free to check this page out if you're interested in a freeware linear accelerator beam dynamics program (open source code, works on MAC, Windows and Linux).
 - 🌱 This git-hub page is work in progress.

-If you're looking to collaborate on the further development of DYNAC please write to
+If you're interested in collaborating on the further development of DYNAC please write to
 - 📫 dynacatgithub at gmail.com

 <!---